 Meanwhile, both films have captivating lead performances from young rising stars.
-With DiCaprio aged 21 in the The Basketball Diaries and Chalamet aged 23 in Beautiful Boy.
-Each film enabling its young star to rise above the teen fandom they created.
+With DiCaprio aged 21 in The Basketball Diaries and Chalamet aged 23 in Beautiful Boy.
+Both movies allowing their young stars to rise above the teen fandom they created.

-Interestingly, however, there is a distinct difference over time in each films public reception.
+Interestingly, however, there is distinct difference overtime in each films public reception.
 While Beautiful Boy was largely praised, The Basketball Diaries slipped into the mists of time, largely dismissed by critics on its release in 1995.

-So let us take a look back at the The Basketball Diaries.
+So let us take a look back at The Basketball Diaries.
 A film that provided a deeply unsettling viewing experience.
-While challenging its audience with some deep seated realities that were in themselves taboo in 1995.
+Challenging its audience with deep-seated realities that remained taboo even in 1995.

 Based on the 1978 memoir from poet and musician Jim Carol.
 The Basketball Diaries takes the 1960s setting of the book and transplants the narrative to 1990s America.
-This may seem like a distinct jump for a book set during the beginnings of the opioid epidemic that swept American cities.
-However in reality both book and film offer a nuanced exploration of inner city poverty and addiction that is to a great extent timeless.
+A choice that may appear to create a sharp jump from a novel set during the beginnings of the opioid epidemic that swept American cities.
+However, in reality, both book and film offer a nuanced exploration of inner-city poverty and addiction that is timeless in scope and origin.

-In The Basketball Diaries we watch as Jim goes from an aspiring writer and basketball player to a shell of himself in the arms of addiction.
-DiCaprio navigating this descent with one of his finest onscreen performances.
+In The Basketball Diaries, we watch as Jim goes from an aspiring writer and basketball player to a shell of himself in the arms of addiction.
+With DiCaprio navigating this descent in one of his most exceptional onscreen performances.
 While his friendship group (including an outstanding Mark Wahlberg) equally struggle to find their way out of the poverty that engulfs them.
 In a run-down neighbourhood with limited opportunity for escape.

-Here The Basketball Diaries offers an unflinchingly portrayal of a city neighbourhood that acts as prison for the young people in its care.
-With drugs acting as a mental escape route, while also further incarcerating those who enter their world.
-At the time of its release, this vivid and challenging portrayal of addiction was criticised by many critics as a shock tactic.
-Many stating that it offered little to the overarching story.
-Equally the scenes of Jim imagining a school shooting where castigated as overly violent and unnecessary.
-With many lawsuits levelled against the film in the subsequent years after its release.
+Here The Basketball Diaries offers an unflinching portrayal of a city neighbourhood that acts as a prison for the young people in its care.
+With drugs serving as a mental escape route, while also further incarcerating those who enter their world.
+These themes challenge the audience with a vivid and challenging portrayal of addiction, one that many critics criticised as a shock tactic on release.
+Stating the films brutal depiction offered little to the overarching story.
+While equally castigating the scenes of Jim’s imagery school shooting.
+Ultimately leading to several lawsuits being levelled against the film in the subsequent years after its release.

-Equally the relationship between Jim and his hard working mother (Lorraine Branco) demonstrates the damage and heartache of addiction.
+Equally challenging is the relationship between Jim and his hard-working mother (Lorraine Branco) where the damage and heartache of addiction are laid bare.
 Demonstrated in scenes where Jim’s mother decides she can no longer help her son.
-The emotional power and fear leaving the viewer numb.
+The emotional power and fear, leaving the viewer numb.

-There are however, weaknesses in The Basketball Diaries.
-Mainly centring on a quick ending that feels too rounded and easy.
-But it is also true, that all addiction dramas suffer from an equal challenge in deciding the point in which things end.
-While attempting to leave the viewer with positive walk from from the cinema.
+Of course, there are weaknesses in The Basketball Diaries; the quick ending feeling far too rounded and smooth.
+But all addiction dramas suffer from an equal challenge in deciding the point in which things end; attempting to leave the viewer with a positive walk from the cinema.

-The Basketball Diaries may have been too challenging for the time it was released.
-Or alternatively, there may have been a reluctance to accept the true nature of inner city addiction.
+This may have left The Basketball Diaries too challenging for the time it was released.
+Alternatively, there may have been a reluctance to accept the true nature of inner-city addiction.
 However, whatever the factors that led to this film disappearing into the mists of time.
-This is a film worthy of re-appraisal.
+The Basketball Diaries is a film worthy of re-appraisal.